 The Board believes that the existence of a Lead Independent Director enhances coordination of decision-making among the independent Directors and communication between them and the Chairman, and provides a single point of contact for Stockholders and other outside parties to communicate with the Board.
-M. Jeannine Strandjord has been the Lead Independent Director since 2010.
+M. Jeannine Strandjord acted as the Lead Independent Director from 2010 until September 2014, and Thomas A. McDonnell has acted as the Lead Independent Director since September 2014.